-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants, and rights Weighted Average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in columns (a) and (b)) (a) (c) (e) Equity Compensation Plans Approved By Stockholders(1) 1,837,416(2) \$ 55.51(3) 1,826,372 Equity Compensation Plans Not Approved By Stockholders - - - Total 1,837,416 \$ 55.51 1,826,372
+Plan Category issued upon exercise of exerci outstanding options, outstand Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in columns (a) and (b)) (a) (c) (e) Equity Compensation Plans Approved By Stockholders(1) 1,837,416(2) \$ 55.51(3) 1,826,372 Equity Compensation Plans Not Approved By Stockholders - - - Total 1,837,416 \$ 55.51 1,826,372

-- (1) Includes shares issuable under the 2010 EIP, as amended, and our employee stock purchase plan as of the end of our last fiscal year.
-The securities available for issuance may be in the form of options, incentive stock options, restricted shares, bonus shares, phantom stock units, stock appreciation rights, stock units, performance shares or other forms of stock-based awards. - (2) Assumes a 200% payout of market share units and performance market share units. - (3) Awards of restricted stock units, market share units, performance market share units and deferred stock units and stock units held in both the EnerSys Voluntary Deferred Compensation Plan for Non-Employee Directors and the EnerSys Voluntary Deferred Compensation Plan for Executives were not included in calculating the weighted-average exercise price as they will be settled in shares of common stock for no consideration.
+(1) Includes shares issuable under the 2010 EIP, as amended, and our employee stock purchase plan as of the end of our last fiscal year.
+The securities available for issuance may be in the form of options, incentive stock options, restricted shares, bonus shares, phantom stock units, stock appreciation rights, stock units, performance shares or other forms of stock-based awards.

+(2) Assumes a 200% payout of market share units and performance market share units.

+(3) Awards of restricted stock units, market share units, performance market share units and deferred stock units and stock units held in both the EnerSys Voluntary Deferred Compensation Plan for Non-Employee Directors and the EnerSys Voluntary Deferred Compensation Plan for Executives were not included in calculating the weighted-average exercise price as they will be settled in shares of common stock for no consideration.